-A bare reading of section 54F clearly shows that the assessee is entitled for exemption in case he/she purchase/constructs a residential house within a period of two/three years after the sale of the capital asset.
+A bare reading of section 54F clearly shows that the assessee is entitled for exemption in case he/she purchase/constructs a one residential house in India within a period of two/three years after the sale of the any long term capital asset or purchases one year before the date of transfer.
 However, sub-clause (4) of section 54F clearly says that the unutilized portion of the net sale consideration [not utilized before the date of furnishing the return of income under section 139] which is otherwise liable for capital gain tax shall be deposited in the capital gain account scheme within the period of due date for filing return of income under section 139(1).

 The question arises for consideration are: